benjamindehli/overtonium/README.md

 | DAMP | how quickly the top end dies out of the tail |
 | PRE | silence between the note and its reverb, up to 250 ms |

 The two sides are drawn from different lines in different polarities, so the tail is wide by construction and there is nothing on the panel to narrow it.
-There used to be a WIDTH knob, and it went the way of the old stereo spread control on the mixer: a knob with one setting anyone reaches for is not a knob.
-The test that used to sweep it now checks the thing worth checking, that a mono hit still comes back with the two sides largely independent.
+There is no width control, on the same grounds as the stereo spread the mixer does without: a knob with one setting anyone reaches for is not a knob.
+The test checks the thing worth checking, that a mono hit still comes back with the two sides largely independent.

 The room is sized from the decay rather than set separately.
 A long tail in a small room is a spring rather than a place, and a short one in a hall is a gate, so the two were always turned together anyway.